kiriaze/juice/README.md

 ## Advanced usage

-By setting the $advanced-usage variable in your _settings.scss to 'true' you can work with Espresso more semantically.
+By setting the $advanced-usage variable in your _settings.scss to 'true' you can work with Juice more semantically.

 	# For mixed widths, percentage based